drewsonne/aus-colonial-massacres/README.md

 Machine readable version and basic reporting Colonial Australian Massacres

-This data was extracted from [Colonial Frontier Massacres in Australia, 1788-1930](https://c21ch.newcastle.edu.au/colonialmassacres/timeline.php) in a project funded by [Australian Research Council](https://www.arc.gov.au/).
+This data was extracted from the timeline at [Colonial Frontier Massacres in Australia, 1788-1930](https://c21ch.newcastle.edu.au/colonialmassacres/) in a project funded by [Australian Research Council](https://www.arc.gov.au/).

+## Usage

+A machine readable version of the data can be found in this repository at [aus-colonial-massacres.json](aus-colonial-massacres.json).

 ## Citation